razvanbackpack/micromesh/README.md

 ### Running

 #### Development
-First, you must install composer and npm, and run
+First, you must install composer, and then run:
 - ```composer create-project razvancode/micromesh=dev-main```
 - ```composer install```
 - Run `php mesh init` to have the `.env` file created from `env.example`